Loggly Single Sign-On (SSO)

 After the account is enabled with the SSO, users will have the option to log in via your company credentials or as a local user, as shown in the login screen below.
 We also offer an op-out setting where you can require corporate login for all accounts except for a select few.

 In addition to accessing attributes like username, email, and user role from the directory, you can map a user role attribute or groups in the directory to Loggly user roles.
-However, you can still manage user roles in Loggly if this information isn’t part of your directory setup.
 You must have at least one non-SSO Loggly administrator who manages setup and API usage.

 When new users join your company, Loggly automatically provisions their accounts upon their first Loggly login.
 The e-mail address in Loggly and within your corporate directory must match and be unique for us to map the accounts.
 If the directory is not controlling their role, they will initially have standard user level privileges.
 When you remove a user from your directory, that user’s Loggly access is also revoked.